digitalgust/miniJVM/README.md

 </viewslot>
 ```

 GViewSlot is a multi-slot container.
-Each slot is a container.
+Each slot is a fullsize container.
 Only one slot can be visible at once.
 It can be switched to another slot by dragging and dropping.
 There are three slots in the above example.
 One is a ViewPort, the second is a Panel, and the third is a table.
 Each container has a "move" attribute whose value indicates which direction it can slide.
 If not specify the "w" width, the default width is parent's width.
 If not specify the "h" height, the default height is parent's height.

 Attributes:
 **scroll**: h: the viewslot sliding direction is HORIZONTAL. v: VERTICAL

 [< Back](#dochome)